openbmc/openbmc-test-automation/CONTRIBUTING.md

     soisthis

         # This keyword name is incorrect because of 1) a failure to
-        # separate words with spaces and 2) a failure to capitalize
+        # separate words with single spaces and 2) a failure to capitalize
         # each word in the keyword.

     BMC Is An Acronym